 First Home: 1913-1914 (YWC) 201 West Wisconsin, Neenah (upstairs) Owner: Henry Sherry.
 He was a Lumberman who ran a statewide business in Lumber.
 Interest sparked in 1870, but became the official starting home in 1913.

 Final Home/Spot:1935-1965 (YWCA) 138 North Commercial Street, Neenah.
-Owner: Samuel A. Cook.
+Original Owner: Samuel A. Cook.
 He was a Republican politician who served as a Mayor in Neenah.
-His wife at the time, Jennie Christie is to be know for donating the home to the program, but little is know as who she is.
-In 1965, the home was raised to make room for the growing organization.
+This home was purchased by YWCA to house their growing program needs.
+Needs included additional education and recreational programs.
+In 1965, the home was raised to build a new building to better support the programs and crowing needs of the community.

-Second Home: 1915-1929 (YWC) and 1929-1934 (YWCA) 204 East Doty Ave, Neenah Owner: Robert Shiells.
-He was a banker who rented the house as he made the city bank in Neenah (Associated Bank).
-It wasn't fully dedicated to the program as part was a restaurant.
+Second Home: 1915-1929 (YWC) and 1929-1934 (YWCA) 204 East Doty Ave, Neenah Original Owner: Robert Shiells.
+He was a banker who rented the house.
+This house was rented by Helen Babcock for the Young Women's Club.
+The club emphasized needs of girls and young women.
+A cafeteria was set up in the first floor for employed young people to eat.
+The young women's club merged with the national Young Women's Christian Association in 1929.
 "University of Wisconsin Digital Collections: Clipboard."
 University of Wisconsin Digital Collections: Clipboard.
 Web.
 26 May 2015.

 1965-1967 (YWCA) 110 West North Water Street, Neenah These three houses were torn down for the new YWCA facility to be built.